Rules: for the obedience of fools and the guidance of wise men.

 If you're like most of us, the answer is "not often enough", so this morning we're taking a bit of time to do just that.

-Rules can be both suppressors or the greatest gift you'll eve give to yourself.
+Rules can be both suppressors or the greatest gift you'll ever get.

 Enforced needlessly and constructed without purpose, they can dampen creativity and put up walls where there should be none.
-But done right, they can help you make all the decisions you know you should make and act as a framework for going through life, aligned with the person you want to be.
+Done right, however, they can help you make all the decisions you know you should make and act as a framework for going through life, aligned with the person you want to be.

 When practiced regularly and accepted with conviction, they can make saying no to in-the-moment temptations easy and continuously bring you back to your why.